ministryofjustice/staff-device-dns-dhcp-infrastructure/README.md

 This repository contains the Terraform code to build the AWS infrastructure for the Ministry of Justice's DNS and DHCP platform.
 The infrastructure is implemented in AWS and applied using [AWS CodePipelines](https://aws.amazon.com/codepipeline/) specified in the Shared Services management account.

-Where possible, the running applications are defined and run as docker containers using [AWS Fargate](https://aws.amazon.com/fargate/) or [ECS](https://aws.amazon.com/ecs/)
+The running applications are defined and run as docker containers using [AWS Fargate](https://aws.amazon.com/fargate/)

 ## Related Repositories